affg-data/MDS_Portfolio/Predicting_Spotify_Song_Popularity/README.md

 │
 ├── figures/
 │   ├── correlation_heatmap.png
-│   ├── confusion_matrix.png
-│   ├── roc_curve.png
+│   ├── roc_all_models.png
-│   └── class_balance.png
+│   └── confusion_matrix.png
 │
 ├── raw_data/
 │   └── spotify_songs.csv
 │
-└──README.md
+├── README.md
+└── requirements.txt
 ```

 ---

-## Key Takeaways
+# Key Results

-- Audio characteristics contain useful information for predicting song popularity.
-- Logistic regression provides an interpretable baseline for binary music classification.
+- Built and compared **eight logistic regression models** for binary song popularity classification.
-- Combining multiple predictor types improves classification performance over simpler models.
+- Model performance improved by incorporating both continuous and categorical predictors.
+- The best-performing model achieved an **AUC of 0.648**, outperforming simpler baseline models.
-- While the final model demonstrates meaningful predictive ability (AUC = **0.648**), song popularity is influenced by additional factors beyond audio features alone, including marketing, artist recognition, and listener behavior.
+- Audio characteristics provide useful predictive information, although song popularity is also influenced by factors not captured in the dataset, such as marketing, artist popularity, and listener behavior.

 ---

+# Future Improvements

+Potential enhancements include:

+- Random Forest and Gradient Boosting models
+- XGBoost or LightGBM
+- Hyperparameter optimization
+- Feature selection techniques
+- Class imbalance handling
+- Model explainability using SHAP values

+---

 *This project was completed as part of the Master of Data Science program at the University of Pittsburgh.
-It demonstrates the application of logistic regression to a real-world music dataset while following a complete machine learning workflow from exploratory data analysis through model evaluation.*
+It demonstrates a complete supervised machine learning workflow, including exploratory data analysis, feature engineering, model comparison, and logistic regression model evaluation.*